Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: Data Reduction and Analysis

-Moreover, relative astrometry was performed between {\it NIRCam} and {\it HST} UVIS images to determine the optical counterparts using {\it GAIA} DR3 source catalog.
-The astrometric offsets between {JWST/NIRCam} and {\it HST/WFC3} were derived as 0$\arcsec$.26 $\pm$ 0$\arcsec$.01 and 0$\arcsec$.33 $\pm$ 0$\arcsec$.01 at 1-$\sigma$ significance level for R.A and Decl., respectively.
-Optical counterparts were identified that matched the positions of ULX-1 and 2-b and were detected at the 3-$\sigma$ detection threshold only in the F555W and F814W images while optical counterpart(s) for ULX-2-a was not detected.
-The corrected X-ray position of the counterparts of ULX-1 and ULX-2 are shown in Figures \ref{F:ulx1} and \ref{F:ulx2} with on different filers of {\it NIRCam} and {\it HST/WFC3}.
+Moreover, relative astrometry was performed between {\it JWST/NIRCam} and {\it HST/WFC3} images to determine the optical counterparts of ULXs using the {\it GAIA/DR3} source catalog.
+The astrometric offsets between \textit{JWST/NIRCam} and {\it HST/WFC3} were derived as R.A= 0$\arcsec$.26 $\pm$ 0$\arcsec$.01 and Decl.=0$\arcsec$.33 $\pm$ 0$\arcsec$.01 at 1-$\sigma$ significance.
+At the corrected position of the NIR counterpart, a unique optical source was identified for ULX-1, while only a unique optical source consistent with 2-b was identified for ULX-2 at the 3-$\sigma$ detection threshold only in the \textit{HST/WFC3} F555W and F814W images.
 In addition, a unique optical counterpart was identified for the ULX-3.
 Figure \ref{F:ulx3} shows the corrected X-ray position of the ULX-3 on the F555W and RGB {\it HST/WFC3} images.
-The coordinates of ULXs and corrected X-ray positions of counterparts are given in Table \ref{T3} and the dereddened Vega magnitudes corrected with A$_{V}$ $=$ 0.04 mag \citealp{2022ApJ...925..101T} of the optical and NIR counterparts are given in Table \ref{T:fotometry}.
+The corrected X-ray positions of the counterparts of ULX-1, ULX-2, and ULX-4 are shown in Figures \ref{F:ulx1}, \ref{F:ulx2}, and \ref{F:ulx4}.
+The \textit{Chandra} and corrected X-ray positions of counterparts are given in Table \ref{T3}.
+The dereddened Vega magnitudes, corrected with A$_{V}$ $=$ 0.04 mag \citep{2022ApJ...925..101T}, of the optical and NIR counterparts are given in Table \ref{T:fotometry}.